pyccel.ast.numpyext module#

 - name = 'where'#

-- property value_false#
+- property value_falseView on GitHub#

 Value returned when the condition is evaluated to False.

-- property value_true#
+- property value_trueView on GitHub#

 Value returned when the condition is evaluated to True.

-- class pyccel.ast.numpyext.NumpyZeros(shape, dtype='float', order='C')[source]#
+- class pyccel.ast.numpyext.NumpyZeros(shape, dtype='float', order='C')[source]View on GitHub#

 Bases: